-Faxing an application only saves mail delivery time.
+- Faxing an application only saves mail delivery time.
 The processing of all applications is based upon received date order.
 We cannot acknowledge receipt of a faxed application.
 If possible, adjust the settings on your fax machine to assure complete delivery.

 - Provide complete, accurate and detailed information regarding past and present disciplinary actions, criminal charges and convictions in your application.
 Fingerprint reports from the Department of Justice and Federal Bureau of Investigation must be received and reviewed by the CalBRE with respect to each original license application.
 Please note, the fingerprint process is not within the CalBRE's control.
 In some cases, applications may be delayed due to the fingerprint process and/or the fingerprint results.
 See Avoid Potential Denial of Your License Application (RE 229) for further information.

-- To find out if your application is being processed, check your bank statement or credit card statement to see if your fee has been cashed/charged.
+- To find out if your application has been received by CalBRE, check your bank statement or credit card statement to see if your fee has been cashed.
 It will be helpful to know this information should you need to contact us.

 - Additional suggestions are provided in Do's and Don'ts for Exam Applicants.